How do I get ING's additional Savings Maximiser variable rate?

 If your Savings Maximiser is linked to an external bank account, withdrawals made before the cut-off time (currently 7pm Sydney time) on a business day, are generally transferred to your linked bank account by the next business day.

-Why didnt my Direct Debit work?
+Why didn't my Direct Debit work?

 How do I use Security Codes?

 Once you're registered, every time you want to perform certain online banking transactions, you'll be prompted to request a Security Code.
 A Security Code will then be sent to your mobile phone via SMS.
 You'll be asked to verify the details in the SMS we send you against the transaction details entered on the screen and enter the Security Code in the secure online area within 5 minutes of receiving it.
-It's simple.
 The only thing you have to remember is to keep your mobile phone handy when banking online.

 What is a Security Code?